kvasdopil/ui-gen/README.md

   - Highlights the currently selected prompt with blue border and background
   - Allows clicking prompts to view their corresponding HTML outputs
   - Shows menu button (three dots) on hover for each entry
-  - Dropdown menu provides actions: Clone (all entries) and Delete (last entry only)
+  - Dropdown menu provides actions: Export to clipboard (all entries), Clone (all entries), and Delete (last entry only)
+  - Export to clipboard formats HTML with prompt history comment prefix showing all prompts up to that point
+  - Shows toast notification after successful clipboard copy
   - Delete option uses destructive styling (red) in the menu
   - Provides confirmation dialog before deleting entries
   - Provides "Modify" button to enter modification mode
   - Shows modification input field with "Create" button when in edit mode
+  - Preserves entered text when dismissing the modify form (text remains when clicking "Modify" again)
   - Handles canceling edit mode when input field loses focus and is empty
   - Only visible when parent screen is selected
   - All entries maintain consistent width (space reserved for menu button)
+  - All dropdown menu items have cursor pointer styling

 - Separation of concerns: UI generation logic in API route, rendering in components, viewport management in page component, persistence in storage abstraction